TheRealJd3/EHRv2/README.md

 # ehr

-Electronic Health Records - 4th year project
+Storing Electronic Health Records on a Blockchain (Permissioned - Hyperledger) - 4th year project (Honours) This is the latest version